Choline: benefits, dosage, contraindications

 Médicaments

-Animal research shows that administering choline one hour before atropine can inhibit the reduction of acetylcholine in the brain induced by atropine.
-Theoretically, concurrent use of choline and atropine can decrease the effects of atropine.
+Animal studies have shown that administering choline one hour before atropine can inhibit the atropine-induced decrease in brain acetylcholine.
+Theoretically, concomitant use of choline and atropine may reduce atropine's effects.

 Precautions